 Next step

-The proof is strong because the boundary is clear.
+The record is stronger when the boundary is clear.

-Use this packet to decide whether Folium should inspect one real workflow with you.
-The right first engagement should produce a scoped proof, a known-limits record, and an evidence packet that leadership can actually review.
+Use this PDF to decide whether Folium should inspect one real process with you.
+The right first engagement should produce a scoped working example, a known-limits record, and a review file that leadership can actually inspect.

 Request screenshots, browser checks, known limits, launch blockers, support plans, and the next approval path.